In harmony with Nature, living in abundance

 This was a pivotal point in John's development as a designer.

 Permaculture plays to John's strengths as a mainframe designer.
-Creating earthworks for rainwater harvesting and organizing circulation on a site was not difficult for him, as many of these elements are present in architectural design.
+Creating earthworks for rainwater harvesting, organizing circulation on a site, and designing homes is not difficult for him.
+Many of these elements are present in architectural design.

 John at a PDC at Zaytuna Farm, Geoff Lawton's site in NSW Australia